mewfree/damien-personal-blog/content/posts/aoc-2021-day-1.md

 ```

 # Part 2 Solution
-Not much evolution here, but we're going to benefit from everything in part 1.
+Not much evolution here, but we're going to benefit from everything we learnt in part 1.

 We need to create sliding windows of size 3.
 I didn't feel like implement it myself as I don't enjoy reinventing the wheel, so looked around for an available method.